 - Please deal politely and courteously with any members of College staff you meet.
 On the day of the event, this applies especially to the College Porters, from whom you will collect the key to the room you have booked, and to whom you will need to return it at the time stipulated on the form.
 Ensure that you leave the room in the condition you found it.

 - Please respect the character of the room and of the College environment in general.
 Bear in mind that others live and work in the immediate vicinity, and be sensitive to the noise and consequent disturbance that an event of any size can generate.
-The person booking the room is deemed to have assumed responsibility for all those attending the event.
+The person booking the room is deemed to have assumed responsibility for all those attending the event and must be in attendance throughout the event.
 Please co-operate with the relevant College staff and authorities in dealing with any unexpectedly unruly guests.

 - If booking a series of meetings in advance, please give as much notice as possible if the arrangements for any one or more meeting change.